 src/features/CreateBlogPost/index.ts— barrel exportCreateBlogPost.tsx— React component and formCreateBlogPost.api.ts— API route handlerCreateBlogPost.command.ts— business logic to create a postCreateBlogPost.types.ts— TypeScript types for the featureCreateBlogPost.repository.ts— database code for posts

-This mirror of business capabilities makes it easy to find the code you need and to reason about feature changes.
+This mirror of business capability makes it easy to find the code you need and to reason about feature changes.

 Commands vs queries